jafarlihi/cparse/README.md

 cparse is an LR(1) parser generator for C.

-cparse uses [`clex`](https://github.com/jafarlihi/clex) lexer generator for syntactic analysis purposes.
+cparse uses [`clex`](https://github.com/jafarlihi/clex) lexer generator for lexical analysis purposes.

 Note that LR(1) parsers are memory-intensive (and there are memory leaks...), so something like full C grammar can require up to 4GBs of free RAM.